carruca/cub3D/README.md

 # 42 project
 * Download the whole repository
 * Give the command make inside your repository
-* Execute ./cub3D next to one config file like maps/map1.cub
+* Execute ./cub3D next to one config file as second argument
-* Find more files in maps/
+* Find some congif files in maps/ directory or create your own
-* Use WS to move and AD to rotate
+* Use WASD to move and left/right arrows to rotate
 * Appreciate all kind of feedback, thanks